charlescodigos/Causes-of-Deaths/README.md

 ## Description

-The code repository is organized into a sequence of scripts that:
+The code repository is organized into a sequence of steps that:

 -	Download cause-specific mortality data from the Brazilian Ministry of Health's Mortality Information System (SIM);
 - Process the raw data and calculate mortality rates using IBGE population estimates and death counts;